 Kitchen Tour Extra Events

-This year, we added two events on preceding days to the Kitchen Tour.
-The 2015 Kitchen Expo provides time for ticket holders to speak with an architect, contractor or specialist.
-The Berkeley Mills Seminar is an opportunity to go through the entire process from kitchen planning to installation, with one provider.
+This year, we added one event on the preceding day to the Kitchen Tour.
+The 2017 Kitchen Expo on Saturday, September 23 12 – 3 pm at Claremont Middle School provides time for ticket holders to speak with an architect, contractor or specialist.
 More information available here.